Florian-Wilhelm/Raspberry-Pi/Project-5/README.md

 ## Description

 An IoT device with the Raspberry Pi Pico, three sensors and the ESP8266.
-No security implementations in the given source code.
+Note: there are no SSL/TLS implementations (i.e. certificates), so this code is only good enough for experimentation.

 ## Example web browser output